 Hair straighteners have one feature that a straightening brush may lack.
 When it comes to thick, coarse hair or super tight curls, a flat iron can straighten them out.
 This could be because of the slower straightening process or the higher heat.

-Though Flow is perfect for wavy or frizzy hair, it has to work much harder on those thicker locks.
+Though a ceramic straightening brush is perfect for wavy or frizzy hair, it has to work much harder on those thicker locks.
 This doesn’t mean you can’t use it for those harder to manage hair types, you just need to alter your routine.
 The sectioning hair process mentioned above, the one I said you could avoid with a straightening brush?
 This may be a necessity for thick, curly or coarse hair.
 You may also have to spend a few extra minutes doing your hair but you should still be able to get the job done faster than with a flat iron.